Hungarians

-Hungarians can be divided into several subgroups according to local linguistic and cultural characteristics; subgroups with distinct identities include the Székelys (in eastern Transylvania), the Csángós (in Western Moldavia), the Palóc, and the Matyó.
+The diaspora can be divided into several subgroups according to local linguistic and cultural characteristics; subgroups include the Székelys (in eastern Transylvania as well as a few in Suceava County, Bukovina), the Csángós (in Western Moldavia), the Palóc, the Matyó and the Magyarabs (in Nubia).

 Name

 The Hungarians' own ethnonym to denote themselves in the Early Middle Ages is uncertain.
-The exonym "Hungarian" is thought to be derived from Oghur-Turkic On-Ogur (literally "Ten Arrows" or "Ten Tribes").
-Another possible explanation comes from the Old East Slavic "Yugra" ("Югра").
-It may refer to the Hungarians during a time when they dwelt east of the Ural Mountains along the natural borders of Europe and Asia before their conquest of the Carpathian Basin.
+The exonym "Hungarian" is thought to be derived from Oghur-Turkic Onoğur (literally "Ten Arrows" or "Ten Tribes").
+Another possible explanation comes from the Russian word "Yugra" (Югра).
+It may refer to the Hungarians during a time when they dwelt on the Asian Steppe, before their conquest of the Carpathian Basin.

-Prior to the Hungarian conquest of the Carpathian Basin in 895/6 and while they lived on the steppes of Eastern Europe east of the Carpathian Mountains, written sources called the Magyars "Hungarians", specifically: "Ungri" by Georgius Monachus in 837, "Ungri" by Annales Bertiniani in 862, and "Ungari" by the Annales ex Annalibus Iuvavensibus in 881.
-The Magyars/Hungarians probably belonged to the Onogur tribal alliance, and it is possible that they became its ethnic majority.
+Prior to the Hungarian conquest of the Carpathian Basin when the Hungarian conquerors lived east of the Carpathian Mountains, on the Pontic-Caspian Steppe, written sources called the Hungarians: "Ungri" by Georgius Monachus in 837, "Ungri" by Annales Bertiniani in 862, and "Ungari" by the Annales ex Annalibus Iuvavensibus in 881.
+The Hungarians probably belonged to the Onoğur tribal alliance, and it is possible that they became its ethnic majority.
 In the Early Middle Ages, the Hungarians had many names, including "Węgrzy" (Polish), "Ungherese" (Italian), "Ungar" (German), and "Hungarus".
-The "H-" prefix is a later addition of Medieval Latin.

-The Hungarian people refer to themselves by the demonym "Magyar" rather than "Hungarian".
+In the Hungarian language, the Hungarian people name themselves as "Magyar".
 "Magyar" possibly derived from the name of the most prominent Hungarian tribe, the "Megyer".
 The tribal name "Megyer" became "Magyar" in reference to the Hungarian people as a whole.